google/gvisor/content/docs/architecture_guide/security.md

 Although the System API is exposed to applications by design, bugs and race conditions within the kernel or hypervisor may occasionally be exploitable via the API.
-A typical exploit might perform some combination of the following:
+This is common in part due to the fact that most kernels and hypervisors are written in [C][clang], which is well-suited to interfacing with hardware but often prone to security issues.
+In order to exploit these issues, a typical attack might involve some combination of the following:

  1. Opening or creating some combination of files, sockets or other descriptors.
  1. Passing crafted, malicious arguments, structures or packets.